Olena Zelenska: Activities since the full-scale Russian invasion

 Zelenska also addressed the US Congress on the second day of her visit, becoming the first First Lady of another country to speak before the US Congress.
 She called for more military aid to the Ukrainian Armed Forces to protect the country from Russian invasion.

 Zelenska dedicated the beginning of her speech to the families and children impacted by the Russian invasion of Ukraine.
 One of the images included was of a four-year-old Liza Dmytriyeva, who was killed in an air strike in the central-western city of Vinnytsia.
 Zelenska also showed photos and videos of the victims of the Kremenchuk shopping mall attack and other numerous victims of Russian invasion.

-During the trip, Zelenska also accepted the Dissident Human Rights Award at the Victims of Communism Memorial in Washington, D.C. on behalf of the entire Ukrainian people.
+During the trip, Zelenska also accepted the Dissident Human Rights Award at the Victims of Communism Memorial in Washington, D.C., on behalf of the entire Ukrainian people.

-On July 23, Ukraine will host the second Summit of First Ladies and Gentlemen dedicated to the post-war reconstruction of our country.
+On 23 July, Ukraine will host the second Summit of First Ladies and Gentlemen dedicated to the post-war reconstruction of Ukraine.
 The event is planned to be held in the format of a telebridge between different countries of the world.
 Within the Summit, fundraising for C-type ambulance vehicles was announced.
 USD 6.4 million was raised in total, allowing to purchase 84 ambulance vehicles for the Ministry of Health of Ukraine.
 These ambulance vehicles are equipped with everything necessary to quickly and safely transport the seriously injured to the hospitals.

 In September 2022, Zelenska was present as an invitee to Ursula von der Leyen's third State of the European Union address, where the EU Commission President rendered homage to her courage during the war in Ukraine.

 On 19 September 2022, Zelenska attended the state funeral in London of Queen Elizabeth II to pay her respects to the late monarch "on behalf of all Ukrainians".

 On 2 October 2022, Zelenska visited Turkey, where she discussed the evacuation of Ukrainian orphans to Turkey with Turkish first lady Emine Erdoğan, met ecumenical patriarch Bartholomew I of Constantinople, and launched the Ukrainian corvette Hetman Ivan Mazepa.

+On 16 May 2023, Zelenska visited South Korea in her capacity as a special presidential envoy to Zelensky.
+President Yoon Suk Yeol of South Korea said "South Korea will provide active assistance to her country in close coordination with the international community."

-Zelenska was alleged by social media and several news outlets in France to have spent over €40,000 during a shopping spree in Paris, during her visit in December, however these claims proved to be false, and originally circulated by pro-Russia media.
+Zelenska was alleged by social media and several news outlets in France to have spent over €40,000 during a shopping spree in Paris, during her visit in December, however, these claims proved to be false and originally circulated by pro-Russia media.